darthmall/11ty.webc.fun/src/pages/recipes/webc-layouts-with-layout-chaining.md

 First, it processes the frontmatter.
 Then it processes the Markdown into HTML.
 Then it passes all of that as data to the layout it found in your frontmatter.
-The HTML generated from the Markdown is provided to the layout in the `content` variable, which, in WebC, is available on `this.content`.
+The HTML generated from the Markdown is provided to the layout in the `content` variable, which, in WebC, is available on `content`.

 This is the result: